Criminal Law Webinars

 Webinar participants who do not watch the entire webinar must fill out and submit a PARTIAL CREDIT CERTIFICATION FORM within one week of the webinar.

 This webinar will be broadcast live over the Internet.
 It's easy to participate — all you need is a computer, a high-speed Internet connection, and Adobe Flash Media Player.
 Webinar participants will see PowerPoint slides, listen to live audio, ask questions of the presenters, and "chat" with other webinar participants, all in real time.

-If you would like to participate in or learn more about the webinar, please read this IMPORTANT WEBINAR INFORMATION.
+If you would like to participate in or learn more about the webinar, please read these WEBINAR INSTRUCTIONS.